What does financial literacy actually mean? Our financial advisors share ways Grownups can become financially literate.

 Jot things down, keep a journal, use an app.
 “Take a temperature check.
 If you’re stressed about your finances, dive in and pinpoint what it is that’s keeping you up at night.
 Sometimes ripping off the proverbial Band-Aid is the worst part.
 On the flip side, if you feel great, use it as momentum to encourage good habits,” says Anderson.

-And while National Financial Literacy Month is a great catalyst to get you up and running in the right direction, looking ahead, don’t limit financial literacy to just one month.
-Grownups know that successful long-term changes tend to come through small, actionable goals.
+And financial literacy isn’t just a one-time thing.
+Long-term changes tend to come through small, actionable goals.
 So get started, and keep at it!

 A lifelong traveler and bookworm, Sarah spends her days thinking of new ways to explore and tell stories.